 Anyone who says there’s no such thing as too much information has obviously never tried to design their own employee onboarding workflow.
 Unlike machines, people can’t be fed thousands of pieces of data and be expected to work without malfunctioning.

 But there’s an easy solution: onboarding automation.
-More companies are opting towards adopting automated onboarding solutions, shifting the tiresome onboarding responsibilities to platform-based, paperless, interactive softwares like KiSSFLOW.
+More companies are opting towards adopting automated onboarding solutions, shifting the tiresome onboarding responsibilities to platform-based, paperless, interactive HR software like Kissflow HR Cloud.

 With Kissflow HR Cloud, businesses can eliminate redundancy and manual effort without impacting process compliance and efficiency.
 It allows organizations allot assets, schedule team introduction, assign mentorship, create training plans, and more.

 Kissflow HR Cloud integrates the administrative aspects of onboarding (documentation, orientation, and more) with the tactical (compliance) and strategic aspects (engagement and self-service) to deliver a memorable onboarding experience that delivers business results.